Skip to main content

 3. Right-click the file, and select Open With.

-4. Select an ASCII text editor (e.g., Notepad) from the menu.
+4. Select an ASCII text editor (for example, Notepad) from the menu.

-5. Find the NewMSLSAM.ini file in the first MSLSAM's <Configuration Directory> in the additional LSAM directory.
+5. Find the NewMSLSAM.ini file in the first instance's <Configuration Directory>.

 6. Right-click the file, and select Open With.

-7. Select an ASCII text editor (e.g., Notepad) from the menu.
+7. Select an ASCII text editor (for example, Notepad) from the menu.

-8. In the text editor, compare the NewMSLSAM.ini file with the MSLSAM.ini file so you can copy any new settings into from the new version of the LSAM to your existing MSLSAM.ini file.
-Make any necessary modifications to the configuration options.
-For more information about editing the MSLSAM.ini file, refer to MSLSAM.ini File Configuration
+8. In the text editor, compare the NewMSLSAM.ini file with the MSLSAM.ini file and copy any new settings from the new version into your existing MSLSAM.ini file.
+For more information, refer to MSLSAM.ini file configuration.

 Restart the service

-1. Use the following menu path on the Application server: Start > Administrative Tools > Server Manager.
+1. Use menu path: Start > Administrative Tools > Server Manager.
 The Administrative Tools window displays.

-4. In the Services list, select the New Display Service Name for the LSAM.
+4. In the Services list, select the display service name for the instance.

 5. Use menu path: Action > Start.

-1. Double-click on Machines Status under the Operation topic.
+1. Select Machines Status under the Operation topic.
 The Machines Status screen displays.